FarhangSuzan/Humoral-Immunity/README.md

 The three principal codes of this project are now available online, comprising: "Humoral, Primary, Sensitivity Analysis.ipynb" (using Julia within Jupyter Notebook), "Humoral, Secondary.ipynb" (also in Julia within Jupyter Notebook), and "Sigmoid.py" (written in Python).

 # Support
-For further support, please reach out to Suzan Farhang-Sardroodi
+For further support, please reach out to [Suzan Farhang-Sardroodi](https://www.suzanfarhangsardroodi.com/).